 - Lied about a termite inspection being done;

 - Hid flood damage from buyers.

 Whitney, LLP’s real estate lawyers help home buyers bring claims and file lawsuits against dishonest and negligent home sellers, house flippers, real estate agents and termite inspection companies across Maryland.
 Our attorneys recover compensation for buyers to repair hidden damage and defects, and for emotional distress.
 We offer free consultations.
-Many of our clients pay no out-of-pocket fees or expenses.

 If you need a real estate lawyer near me to help with hidden damage, failure to disclose defects, negligence or fraud in the purchase of a house, call us at 410 583 8000 or use our Online Quick Contact Form.